Los Angeles, CA

 E-Commerce Platform

-Revenue-critical checkout system for one of Europe’s largest e-commerce platforms — handling thousands of daily transactions.
+Checkout system for one of Europe’s largest e-commerce platforms.
+Thousands of daily transactions, 1M+ users.

 ReactReduxStripeREST APIsTypeScript